 The Antarctic diatom Corethron serves as inspiration for micro- and nanotechnology, where it is of paramount importance to come up with novel ideas on how to fabricate three-dimensional structures from two-dimensional structures, by unfolding and subsequently fixing them (Gebeshuber & Crawford, 2006; Gebeshuber et al., 2009).
+The question that remains to be answered by future diatom researchers is: What causes the long spines to pull the girdle cylinder away and to move past the click-stop point?
 Imagine flat Corethron-inspired MEMS and NEMS that would unfold, expand and fix themselves in their predetermined final three-dimensional structure on demand!

-One common characteristic of diatom shells is their fairly uniform pores (Figure 2).
-One potential use for these is to act as a selective filter, screening out larger molecules and letting smaller ones through (Figure 11).
+One common characteristic of diatom shells is their fairly uniform pores (Figures 13-14).
+One potential use for these is to act as a selective filter, screening out larger molecules and letting smaller ones through (Figure 15).

 Diatoms, due to their intricate structure at many size scales, have a huge surface area for their size.
 This makes them sensitive to tiny amounts of adsorbed gas molecules.
 Since their optical properties change when they adsorb gases, some experimental detectors of low levels of dangerous gases have been made from them (Lettieri et al., 2008).
-Various molecules can be bound to the surface of diatom shells, where they can react with other molecules and form a whole "lab on a diatom" (De Stefano et al., 2009).
+Various molecules can be bound to the surface of diatom shells, where they can react with other molecules and for a whole "lab on a diatom" (De Stefano et al., 2009).

 One of the most advanced applications of diatoms is to turn their silica shells into other substances without changing their shapes.
 This is done by cooking them at high temperatures in a vapor containing atoms other than silicon.
 In this situation, when a silicon atom vaporizes from the shell, it is rapidly replaced by the alternative atom, so that the whole structure remains intact, not quite the Star Trek Replicator, but getting close (Drum & Gordon, 2003).
-The process is analogous to altering a brick building one brick at a time, replacing, say, each clay brick by a gold brick.
+The process is analogous to altering a brick building one brick at a time, replacing, say, each clay brick by a granite brick.
 The forces between adjacent atoms provide the "mortar".
 With this approach, ceramic (Dickerson et al., 2005) and metallic alloy (Sandhage & Bao, 2008) "diatoms" have been made.
-Silica is $Si(OH)4$ , and a similar process removes the oxygen and hydrogen atoms, leaving pure silicon (Si).
+Silica is Si(OH)4, and a similar process removes the oxygen and hydrogen atoms, leaving pure silicon (Si).
 An all silicon "diatom" can possibly be used to create new three dimensional computers (Bao et al., 2007).
-Diatoms can also be used as molds to make nanostructures of other substances (Losic et al., 2007).
+Diatoms can also be used as molds to make nanostructures of other substances

+(Losic et al., 2007).

-Genetic engineering of diatoms has already started with the complete sequencing of DNA in a few species (Genome Project, 2009b, c, a; Karthick, 2009) and direct manipulation of the genome (Kroth, 2007; Gordon et al., 2009).
+Genetic engineering of diatoms has already started with the complete sequencing of DNA in a few species (Genome Project, 2009c, b, a; Karthick, 2009) and direct manipulation of the genome (Kroth, 2007; Gordon et al., 2009).

 The inherent bias towards benthic habitats means that Antarctica's giant diatoms are not hindered by heavy silicification and as such are far more robust than their tropical counterparts (eg. Ethmodiscus spp.).
-Whether or not large, heavily silicified shells have significant oil production by the cells is not yet known, though large Antarctic diatoms may play a role in global cooling through carbon sequestration (Pollock, 1997), to which they significantly contribute (Di'Tullio et al., 2000; Grigorov, Pearce & Kemp, 2002).
+Whether or not large, heavily silicified shells affect oil production by the cells is not yet known, though large Antarctic diatoms may play a role in global cooling through carbon sequestration (Pollock, 1997), to which they significantly contribute (DiTullio et al., 2000; Grigorov, Pearce & Kemp, 2002).
 Let's then return to the problem of a sustainable source of gasoline, which might be based on Antarctic diatoms.